ELLIPSYSinc/ReactTraining/examples/sql_app_mariadb/README.md

-# Fast API Example with SQLite & SQLAlchemy (Async IO ver.)
+# Fast API Example with MariaDB & SQLAlchemy (Async IO ver.)
 This example based on https://fastapi.tiangolo.com/ja/tutorial/sql-databases/

 # How to Run